US natgas prices up 1% on record LNG exports, seasonally cooler weather

 SUPPLY AND DEMAND

-Financial firm LSEG said average gas output in the Lower 48 U.S. states rose to 106.6 billion cubic feet per day (bcfd) so far in November, up from a record 104.2 bcfd in October.
+Financial firm LSEG said average gas output in the Lower 48 U.S. states rose to 106.6 billion cubic feet per day (bcfd) so far in November from a record 104.2 bcfd in October.

 On a daily basis, output hit an all-time high of 107.6 bcfd on Thursday.